ga-wdi-lessons/es6-teach-yourself/README.md

 ### Teach Yourself (& the Class)

 As you've probably noticed, we've gradually been putting the onus on you to mess around with new technologies with limited support from us.
 Why?
-Because you've already have the foundation to learn everything you need to know about web development.
+Because you already have the foundation to learn everything you need to know about web development.

 ES6 was released last summer, when I was about halfway through my time as a student in WDI.
 It wasn't part of the curriculum at the time.
 But did that mean I didn't have to learn it?
 Of course not.
 Your learning in web development only starts with WDI, but it'll continue throughout your careers.